Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 We encourage the highest standard of safeguarding practice through review, audit, lesson learnt and scrutiny, to ensure better outcomes for everyone involved.

-Lancashire and South Cumbria NHS Foundation Trust (LSCft) as with all other NHS bodies has a statutory duty to ensure that it makes arrangements to safeguard and promote the welfare of children and young people and to prevent and protect vulnerable adults from abuse or the risk of abuse.
+Lancashire and South Cumbria NHS Foundation Trust (LSCft) as with all other NHS bodies has a statutory duty to ensure that it makes arrangements to safeguard and promote the welfare of children and young people; and to prevent and protect vulnerable adults from abuse or the risk of abuse.

 The Trust provides health and wellbeing services for a population of around 1.8 million people.

 The Trust can demonstrate compliance with relevant CQC Fundamental Standards of Care and key lines of enquiry for safeguarding vulnerable service users.
-The Executive Management Team receives an annual report on all safeguarding activities.
+The Executive Team receives an annual report on all safeguarding activities.
 The Trust internal Safeguarding Committee has continued to meet on a bi-monthly basis and reports to the Trust’s Quality Committee in line with the Trust accountability framework.

 Led by the Head of Safeguarding, the Trust has a dedicated expert Safeguarding Team who are highly knowledgeable, skilled and experienced in all aspects of safeguarding.